zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/graph/graph.md

     ![](./images/IMGG35.PNG " ")

-29. **This statement will show Which customers bought product with id 44 and will display 100 results per page**
+29. This statement will show Which customers bought product with id 44 and will display 100 results per page.

     ```
     <copy>